angbailey/p8105_hw3_ab6168/hw_3.md

-From this plot showing average NYC rental prices each month in 2023 across boroughs, we can see that Kings and New York county have more steady prices for each zip code throughout the year, however, for Richmond and Bronx county, there is more fluctuation in prices.
+From this plot showing average NYC rental prices each month in 2023 across boroughs, we can see that Kings and New York county have more steady prices for each zip code throughout the year, however, for Richmond and Bronx county, there is more fluctuation in prices. <br>

 **Combining Plots**